Essen Health Care Selected By CMS (Centers For Medicare & Medicaid Services) To Test Medicare Dementia Care Model

 Guiding an Improved Dementia Experience (GUIDE) Model Aims to Increase Care Coordination and Support for Caregivers

 BRONX, N.Y., Jan.
-27, 2025 /PRNewswire/ -- Essen health Care is proud to announce its selection by the Centers for Medicare & Medicaid Services (CMS) to participate in the groundbreaking Guiding an Improved Dementia Experience (GUIDE) Model , a new Medicare alternative payment model.
+27, 2025 /PRNewswire-HISPANIC PR WIRE/ -- Essen health Care is proud to announce its selection by the Centers for Medicare & Medicaid Services (CMS) to participate in the groundbreaking Guiding an Improved Dementia Experience (GUIDE) Model , a new Medicare alternative payment model.
 This initiative is designed to enhance care coordination and provide crucial support to people living with dementia and their caregivers.

 "CMS is excited to partner with Essen Health Care under the GUIDE Model," said CMS Administrator Chiquita Brooks-LaSure. " GUIDE represents a transformative approach to how Medicare supports people living with dementia.
 The program not only envisions new care pathways for these individuals but also reduces the strain on caregivers, enabling more Americans to receive the care they need in familiar surroundings rather than institutional settings. "